-The Xbox One S is capable of up to 1080p graphics running at 60fps (as on games such as Forza Horizon 3).
-Not all games achieve those heady heights, but its 12 GCN compute units, running at 914MHz can reach it.
-The console also upscales all video output to 4K for compatible TVs, but games do not run in Ultra HD natively.
+The Xbox One S and All-Digital Edition are both capable of up to 1080p graphics running at 60fps (as on games such as Forza Horizon 4).
+Not all games achieve those heady heights, but the included 12 GCN compute units, running at 914MHz can reach it.
+The consoles also upscale all video output to 4K for compatible TVs, but games do not run in Ultra HD natively.

-Like with the graphics, Xbox One X is much more powerful than the Xbox One S in central processing.
+Like with the graphics, Xbox One X is much more powerful than either Xbox One S in central processing.
 It runs on eight custom x86 cores, clocked at speeds of 2.3GHz.
-The Xbox One S also has eight cores but they are slower, running at 1.75GHz.
+The Xbox One S consoles also have eight cores but they are slower, running at 1.75GHz.

 The One X also bosses things in RAM.
 There is 12GB of GDDR5 RAM with bandwidth of up to 326GB/s.
-The Xbox One S has 8GB of DDR3 RAM and 32MB of ESRAM, with bandwidth of 68GB/s and 219GB/s respectively.
+The Xbox One S and All-Digital Edition each have 8GB of DDR3 RAM and 32MB of ESRAM, with bandwidth of 68GB/s and 219GB/s respectively.

 The upshot of this is that developers get far more memory and speeds of processing to play with on Xbox One X.

-The great news for Xbox One S owners is that, at present, Microsoft is committed to making the same games for Xbox One S and Xbox One X (and the original Xbox One come to that).
+All games for Xbox One work across the entire family of devices.
 You buy an Xbox game and it'll work on all three consoles, albeit with different grades of performance.

-One X versions, therefore, have the potential to be far better graphically than their Xbox One S counterparts - with greater resolution, draw distances and the like.
+Xbox One X versions have the potential to be far better graphically than their Xbox One S counterparts - with greater resolution, draw distances and the like.
 It's something Microsoft calls "enhanced".
 However, the gameplay technically remains the same.
 As does the price considering the game is the same bought copy.

 It's a similar deal with the PS4 Pro.
 All PlayStation 4 games work on Pro and the standard PS4, they just look better on the Pro - for the most part.